 In the early spring of AD 118, Hadrian reached the Danubian province of Lower Moesia (present-day Dobrudja in Romania).
 This territory, located between the lower Danube River and the Black Sea, was established as the province of Moesia in the last years of Augustus’ reign and later separated into two parts (Upper and Lower Moesia) in AD 86.

 Shortly after Hadrian’s accession, a political and military crisis broke out on the Lower Danube.
-In Dacia, Trajan’s most significant conquest, the illustrious Roman general Quadratus Bassus had died during a campaign, either against the Dacians or their Sarmatian neighbours, the Roxolani and Iazyges.
-Upon receiving notice of the events unfolding, Hadrian, who was in Antioch at the time, sent the armies ahead and soon set out to Moesia himself.
+In Dacia, Trajan’s most significant conquest, the illustrious Roman general Quadratus Bassus died during a campaign against the Dacians or their Sarmatian neighbours, the Roxolani and Iazyges.
+Upon receiving notice of the events unfolding, Hadrian, who was in Antioch, sent the armies ahead and soon set out to Moesia himself.

 Then, on hearing of the incursions of the Sarmatians and Roxolani, he sent the troops ahead and set out for Moesia.
 HA Had.
 6.6

 According to the Historia Augusta, the reason for the uprising was that Hadrian had reduced the subsidy (stipendium), which Trajan had consented to pay them by treaty.